Tristeon/Tristeon3D/README.md

 * Supported image formats: JPG, PNG, TGA, BMP, PSD and more

 # How to build the project
-You will need visual studio to build the project, we use specific MSVC keywords which can only be compiled using visual studio.
-The visual studio project is pushed within the project so you can simply open that to access the project.
+Tristeon uses CMake to configure the project.
+Please configure and build the project according to the CMake guidelines.
+We recommend to place the build folder outside of the repository as none of the IDE/compiler specific information needs to be shared across clients.
+Officially confirmed configurations:
+* MSVC Visual Studio 2017 with x64

-1. If you do not have the Vulkan SDK installed you can get it here: https://vulkan.lunarg.com/
+If you do not hav the Vulkan SDK installed, make sure to install it to allow for additional debugging.
+You can get it here: https://vulkan.lunarg.com/

-2. Currently non-editor builds don't work so make sure to select either Editor or EditorDebug https://puu.sh/yYkob/94b290228c.png
-3. Make sure to compile it at x64 as we currently don't support compiling at x86
+# Why?
+Tristeon is a learning / portfolio project of Tristan Metz and Leon Brands.
+The project started as a 5 month school project with as focus to extend/improve our engine development skills and knowledge.
+As of now, it's being maintained and updated on an irregular basis as a portfolio piece.

 # Roadmap
 Near future: